 Have you guys heard of Kids See Free?

-It’s this awesome program by Loblaw that provides free eyeglasses once per year to kids ages 4 to 10 with a prescription.
+It’s this awesome program by Loblaw that provides free eyeglasses for kids.
+Once per year, kids ages 4 to 10 who have a recent prescription can get a free pair of eyeglasses.
 (This program is available across Canada in Loblaw grocery stores with an Optical Department.
 So, depending on what grocery stores you have in your neck of the woods, you can get access to this program at a Real Canadian Superstore, Loblaws, Zehrs, Fortinos, Independent, Atlantic Superstore or Dominion store with an Optical Department).

 My daughter and I visited our local Real Canadian Superstore Optical Department to check out the selection of eyeglasses and to learn a bit more about the Kids See Free program.